anypossiblew/tiven.wang/_posts/articles/java/scala/2018-05-09-scala-deploy-to-cloudfoundry.md

 * `/project/*.scala`
 * `/project/build.properties`
 * `/.sbt/*.scala`

-<br>.
+.
 It vendors a version of sbt into your slug (if you are not using sbt-native-packager, it also includes your popluated .ivy/cache in the slug).
 The .ivy2 directory will be cached between builds to allow for faster build times.

 It is strongly recommended that you use [sbt-native-packager][sbt-native-packager] with this buildpack instead of sbt-start-script.
 The latter is deprecated, and will result in exessively large slug sizes.